AnOpenSauceDev/AnOpenSauceDev/README.md

+# AnOpenSauceDev
+👋 Oh hey there!

-I make random stuff, mostly minecraft for now. <br>
+I make random stuff, mostly minecraft on github for now. <br>
-I'm only on the GitHub/Modrinth platforms currently.
+I'm only on the GitHub/Modrinth (and curseforge 🤢) platforms currently, and I'm probably best known for being the maintainer of [Methane](https://modrinth.com/mod/methane) and the disapointment that is [Faster Random.](https://modrinth.com/mod/faster-random)

-(Not actually associated with William Osman or the Open Sauce event, just a coincidence)
+Mainly using Java, JS and _**very** occasionally_ Rust in the real world.

+and of course, I'm a devout debian-based zealot.